 Perth

-Further south, you will experience Fremantle’s beautiful heritage buildings, bars, restaurants, buzzing markets, and café culture-making Perth the top destination for all tourists and visitors alike.
+Further south, you will experience Fremantle’s beautiful heritage buildings, bars, restaurants, buzzing markets, and café culture.
+Perth tis the top destination for all tourists and visitors alike.
 If you still have time, you can trip out of Perth and visit the nearby Rottnest Island, famous for a marsupial found nowhere else, known as the quokka.
-It is definitely worth an overnight stay on this island as they are more visible and active at night.
+It is worth an overnight stay on this island as they are more visible and active at night.

 Uluru/Ayer’s Rock